-Provides the student with preparatory information for a smoother transition into their clinical rotations.
-Introduces basic use and care of equipment, as well as common procedures and protocols performed in the ultrasound department.
+Provides the student with an introduction to diagnostic medical sonography.
+Students will cover topics to include origin of ultrasound, roles of student sonographers, and medico-legal aspects of sonography.
+Introduces use and care of equipment, as well as common procedures and protocols performed in the ultrasound department.
 Allows the student to get comfortable by handling the ultrasound transducers prior to entering into their clinical rotations.
+Patient-Sonographer interactions related to medical techniques and patient care will be covered.
+Patient and sonographer related safety issues will be discussed.
+An overview of critical thinking skills and communication will also be covered.

-Prerequisite: BIO 161, CTE 106 with grades of C or better and admission into a Diagnostic Medical Sonography program or Vascular Technologist program.
+Prerequisite: BIO 160, BIO 161, CTE 106 with grades of C or better and admission into a Diagnostic Medical Sonography. program.